-Going through the break-up of your marriage can be a difficult and upsetting process, but once your divorce is finalized, you may feel at a loss for what to do next.
+Going through the break-up of your marriage can be a difficult and upsetting process, you might have sought support groups or counseling to help you through, you might have spent lots of time with family and friends so you don’t feel so alone.
+You might have even occupied yourself with some of the comfort PETERS AND MAY blogs provide, or online therapy for those going through a divorce.
+Either way and no matter what help you seek if any, it is one of the most difficult periods of your life to go through, especially once your divorce is finalized.
+You may feel at a loss for what to do next.
 Whether you had a long or short marriage, you are likely to be used to making decisions together.

 But now that you’ve worked with a family lawyer, gone through the court process, and are officially divorced, you will be making decisions by yourself, for yourself.
 So, here is the ultimate guide on how to become an independent woman after a divorce.